How do I register to graduate?

 Assessment results will need to have been processed before you can graduate.

 The College will not put you forward for graduation if you have not settled your College and University bills.
-You can check your account by contacting our Student Finance Officer, Lu Li, by email at email@example.com.
+You can check your account by contacting our Student Finance Team by email at firstname.lastname@example.org.

-The College must have received confirmation of approval for your degree from the Board of Graduate Studies.
+You must have received confirmation of approval for your degree from your Faculty or Degree Committee.
 Please check with your department when your Degree Committee will approve your degree.

 I am a PhD student due to graduate, what do need to do?

+You must have had your final approval from the Student Registry to be able to graduate.
 You will need to check that your Degree Committee is meeting and if any corrections post viva will be done in time.
-Both the hard-bound and electronic copies of your thesis must be submitted at least 10 days before the degree ceremony you wish to attend.
+Both the hard-bound and electronic copies of your thesis must be submitted and approved by the Student Registry at least 10 days before the degree ceremony you wish to attend.

 For more information regarding the final submission of your thesis, please click here.